ShayHill/todoist_tree/README.md

     time.sleep(5)
 ```

-The tree isn't doesn't have one root. `map_id_to_branch` maps the id[1] of each project, section, and task to a node.
+The tree doesn't have one root. `map_id_to_branch` maps the id[1] of each project, section, and task to a node.
 Top-level projects will not have parents, so they are effectively roots of their own trees.

 See [todoist_bot](https://github.com/ShayHill/todoist_bot) for a full example.